 - Develop expertise, knowledge and skills in oncology therapies

 - Contribute to an interdisciplinary health care team offering patient-specific therapeutic interventions to treat, cure, rehabilitate and alleviate medical conditions and diseases unique to cancer patients

 - Enhance skills in conducting clinical research while participating in opportunities at the forefront of cancer care

 - Strengthen communication skills by presenting formal and informal lectures to multi-disciplinary audiences and learners of all levels, writing a professional manuscript, and leading interdisciplinary discussions

 The PGY-2 Pharmacy Residency in Oncology at Mayo Clinic Hospital — Rochester was accredited by the American Society of Health-System Pharmacists (ASHP) in 2003 and has produced respected clinicians who practice across the U.S. The residency program is continuously evaluated for improvement opportunities to ensure graduates make a seamless transition into clinical practice.
-One candidate a year is selected on a competitive basis.
+Two candidates per year is selected on a competitive basis.

 Mayo Clinic Cancer Center is a National Cancer Institute-designated comprehensive cancer center with an international presence.
 More than 135,000 people receive cancer treatment at Mayo Clinic each year, making it one of the largest cancer treatment facilities in the nation.
 Hundreds of clinical trials led by Mayo Clinic physicians and scientists are available for patients, including trials through the Alliance for Clinical Trials in Oncology, Phase I Program, Phase II Consortium and Cancer Prevention Network.